 More and more studies are emerging regarding the importance of laughter for a human’s well-being.
 There’s a reason that people say laughter is the best medicine.
 In ‘Stress relief from laughter?
 It's no joke’, the Mayo Clinic Staff explain that laughter is not only good for a person’s mental state, but also for their physical wellness.
 Having a good laugh or giggle immediately increases a person’s oxygen intake which is good for their organ function, but it also relieves their stress responses and soothes tension.

-Incorporating laughter into one’s daily routine also has long term benefits such as improving one’s general mood, feeling personally satisfied and boosting the immune system.
+Incorporating laughter into a daily routine also has long term benefits such as improving one’s general mood, feeling personally satisfied and boosting the immune system.

-Whether you’re teaching an entire classroom or homeschooling one-on-one we all know that teaching can be tough.
-Figuring out how to keep your students engaged and focused while also actually getting them to retain all the information you’re teaching (with topics they might be reluctant to learn) can be incredibly hard.
+Whether your child is being taught in a classroom or homeschooling one-on-one, we all know that the learning process can be tough.
+Figuring out how to keep your child engaged and focused while also actually getting them to retain all the information taught (with topics they might be reluctant to learn) can be incredibly hard.

-Over time, many teachers have used different strategies to incorporate humour without losing control of the classroom.
+Over time, many parents and teachers have used different strategies to incorporate humour without losing control of the classroom.